Amalul Said

-Mohammad Amalul Ariffin Shah bin Said (born 11 July 1987) is a Bruneian footballer who plays as a defender for Kota Ranger FC of the Brunei Super League.
-He has played for professional club Brunei DPMM FC (alongside brothers Shahrazen and Adi) as well as local powerhouses MS ABDB where he had won two FA Cup medals.
+Mohammad Amalul Ariffin Shah bin Said (born 11 July 1987) is a Bruneian former footballer who played as a defender.
+He has played for professional club Brunei DPMM FC (alongside brothers Shah Razen and Adi) as well as local powerhouses MS ABDB where he had won two FA Cup medals.

 Club career

+Amalul started his career alongside his brother Shah Razen at AH United, a club that fielded established national team players such as Sallehuddin Damit and Fadlin Galawat.
+He won his first Brunei FA Cup medal after a penalty shootout against the Armed Forces on 13 March 2006.

-Amalul was a career soldier who played league football in the 2007-08 season of the Brunei Premier League I with Royal Brunei Armed Forces Sports Council.
+Amalul transferred to the Royal Brunei Armed Forces Sports Council in the 2007-08 season.
 The Armymen finished runners-up to QAF FC in the league in his first season there, but won the FA Cup instead.
 On 17 April 2010, Amalul opened the scoring against eventual league winners QAF at the 2010 DST FA Cup final which MS ABDB won 2–1, the winner scored by Rosmin Kamis.

-Amalul's impressive league form led to an invite to train with royalty-owned Brunei DPMM FC in preparation for the 2012 S.League, where elder brother Shahrazen was currently playing.
+Amalul's impressive league form led to an invite to train with royalty-owned Brunei DPMM FC in preparation for the 2012 S.League, where Shah Razen was currently playing.
 He signed full terms in February 2012, on the same day as his younger brother Adi.

 Although Adi progressed well at DPMM, it was the reverse for Amalul who endured a tough spell at the club, primarily unable to displace Subhi Bakir at his preferred right-back role.
 His first (and only) appearance in 2012 was as a late substitute against Gombak United on 31 August which finished 1–1.
 He went through 2013 without playing a single game, but managed to register four appearances in the first half of the 2014 S.League under new head coach Steve Kean.
 He made the first eleven in the 6–1 win against Young Lions on 6 April, which would ultimately be his only start for DPMM.
 Another season without any appearances followed, and Amalul was released in early 2016 after failing S.League's mandatory fitness test.

 Amalul joined Kota Ranger FC later that year.
 He scored a hattrick in the league fixture against Najip-BAKES on 9 December 2018.
 In the final of the 2018–19 Brunei FA Cup, Amalul scored the first goal of the game in the 36th minute, repeating his feat nine years earlier.
-Kota Ranger won 2-1 at the end, bringing Amalul his third FA Cup medal.
+Kota Ranger won 2–1 at the end, bringing Amalul his fourth FA Cup medal.